mk-fg/fgtk/README.rst

 access is needed, -r/--rsync option can be used to point to rsync binary that has cap_dac_read_search (read) / cap_dac_override (write) posix capabilities or whatever wrapper script doing similar thing.

+To use any special rsync options or pre/post-sync actions on the backup-host side (such as backup file manifest, backup rotation and free space management, rsync output/errors checking, etc), hook scripts can be used there, see ``ssh-r-sync-recv --hook-list`` for more info.

 | Only needs python3 + ssh + rsync on either side.
 | See ``ssh-r-sync-recv -h`` for sshd_config setup notes.